JustinDFuller/medium-stories/drafts/Object-Oriented-JavaScript.md

 This is why I find myself writing about Object Oriented Programming principles and strategies.
 To translate it to JavaScript, to give them context in fully-functioning applications, and to provide the words necessary to explain and advocate them in the real world.

-## Why have I switched from functional programming to Object Oriented?
+## Why have I switched from functional to Object Oriented programming?

 Here's a question that absolutely no one is asking.
 Why am I writing about OOP instead of functional programming?
 If you look through the history of my posts you'll see that I have mostly written about functional programming.
 I have been heavily influenced by Eric Elliot's [Composing Software book](https://medium.com/javascript-scene/composing-software-the-book-f31c77fc3ddc), which breaks down functional JavaScript in an incredibly easy-to-digest way.